-Perhaps the only things that match the intensity of Bali’s world-famous natural wonder are its cultural and spiritual charm.
-Many times, the three factors are present in one spot, but unfortunately, the spiritual identities are often overlooked, outshone by the gorgeous views.
-Discover the most sacred sites in Bali you should know about.
+Perhaps the only things that match the intensity of Bali’s world-famous natural wonders are its cultural and spiritual charm.
+Many spots on the Indonesian island have all three of these factors, but unfortunately, the spiritual identities are often overlooked, outshone by the gorgeous views.
+From lakes and temples to forests and volcanoes, here are the most sacred sites in Bali that everyone should know about.

-Mount Agung is not only the tallest and one of the most majestic mountains in Bali; it’s also honored by Balinese as the dwelling of the gods, specifically Mahadewa, the supreme manifestation of Lord Shiva.
+Mount Agung is not only the tallest and one of the most majestic mountains in Bali; it’s also honored by the Balinese as the dwelling of the gods, specifically Mahadeva, the supreme manifestation of Lord Shiva.
 Among the constellation of four sacred mountains that divide the island into northern and southern parts, Gunung Agung is considered the most sacred by Balinese Hindus.
 Due to the mystical properties and challenging landscape, hiring a local guide is highly recommended.
 Before hiking, guides and locals will pray in one of the mountain temples, asking for safety and guidance.
-As cows are considered sacred beings, beef of any kind is prohibited in this area, and always be mindful of restriction signs – do not enter places you’re not supposed to.
+As cows are considered sacred beings, beef of any kind is prohibited in this area, and you should also be mindful of restriction signs – do not enter places you’re not supposed to.

-Perched on the jungly slopes of the sacred Mount Agung is the great Besakih Temple, a supremely holy temple.
+Perched on the jungly slopes of the sacred Mount Agung is the great Besakih Temple, a supremely holy place.
 The compound comprises 18 temples scattered over a vast area, making Besakih the biggest temple in Bali.
-It is said that the temple was first built by a Hindu devotee from India named Rsi Markandeya, and has since become the center of religious activities for the whole island.
+It is said that the temple was first built by a Hindu devotee from India named Rsi Markandeya, and it has since become the centre of religious activities for the whole island.
 This temple is open to the public, but some parts are strictly reserved for religious activities.
-To enter this temple, tourists will be required to wear clothing that covers their body parts —chest, arms, legs— and menstruating women are not allowed in.
+To enter this temple, tourists are required to wear conservative clothing that covers their body, including their chest, arms and legs.

-Probably known most as a spectacular sunrise spot in Bali, not many tourists realize that Mount Batur is actually one of the four primary sacred mountains in Bali.
-Despite being the smallest among the four, Mount Batur is one of the most active volcanoes in Bali, sitting on a huge crater left from when it erupted thousands of years ago.
-Legend says that when a massive eruption happened in 1926, a whole village is wiped out, but a holy shrine inside the mountain’s temple is perfectly preserved.
+Known as a spectacular sunrise spot in Bali, not many tourists realize that Mount Batur is actually one of the four primary sacred mountains on the island.
+Despite being the smallest among the four, Mount Batur is one of the most active volcanoes on the island, sitting on a huge crater formed from when it erupted thousands of years ago.
+Legend has it that when a massive eruption happened in 1926, a whole village was wiped out, but a holy shrine inside the mountain’s temple was perfectly preserved.
 Due to its lively volcanic activity, the mountain is believed to be the dwelling place of Lord Brahma, who is often symbolized with a fire ring.
-Locals bring forth sacrifice and offerings to this mountain during sacred ceremonies to purify the area from evil, and also to keep a balance between the universe’s elements.
-As with temples, pregnant or menstruating women are not allowed to hike this mountain.
+Locals bring forth sacrifices and offerings to this mountain during sacred ceremonies to purify the area from evil and keep a balance among the universe’s elements.

-This crescent-shaped lake is located on the foot of Mount Batur, sharing the same beauty and sacredness.
+This crescent-shaped lake is located at the foot of Mount Batur, sharing the same beauty and sacredness.
 The volcanic lake is honored for being the main water source for the whole of central Bali.
-The fresh water is rich in minerals, and feeds the flourishing rice fields in the area.
-The lake is then associated with Goddess Danu, the goddess of water.
+The fresh water is rich in minerals and feeds the flourishing rice fields in the area.
+The lake is associated with Dewi Danu, the goddess of water.
 Some of the water springs originated from this lake are considered sacred and believed to have healing powers.
-On the lake’s side lies the beautiful Ulun Danu Temple, one of the holiest and most-visited temples in Bali.
+West of the lake lies the beautiful Pura Ulun Danu Batur, one of the holiest and most-visited temples in Bali.

 Ulun Danu Batur Temple

-More significant than the temple’s breathtaking architecture and mountain view is its cultural and religious importance.
 Lempuyang Luhur Temple is one of the oldest temples in Bali, sitting on the peak of Mount Lempuyang in East Bali.
-It’s definitely not easy to climb up 1,700 steps towards the temple, but guard your speech and thoughts —locals believe that those who complain about the journey will never make it to the top.
-While there is no documentation on the temple’s history, legends has it that it was built when mother earth was only 70 years old, along with Besakih Temple and Ulun Danu Temple—a project initiated by Lord Pashupati and his children to help stabilize the island’s nature.
+It’s definitely not easy to climb up the 1,700 steps to the temple, but bite your tongue before you moan about it – locals believe that those who complain will never make it to the top.
+Legend has it that it was built when Mother Earth was only 70 years old, along with a couple of other temples – a project initiated by Lord Pashupati and his children to help stabilize the island’s nature.
 The temple is especially crowded during Hindu holy days and during the full moon, when devotees embark on a pilgrimage to seek blessings and holy water.

-There are many features that make this forest worthy of its widespread hype: the lush tropical jungle, hundreds of friendly monkeys, ancient architecture, and the overall calming ambiance in the heart of Ubud.
-But more than just a habitat for monkeys and trees, the area also houses three holy temples: the main temple is dedicated to Lord Shiva, the Holy Spring Temple with the gushing holy water is dedicated to Goddess Gangga, and a cremation temple that also serves as a place to worship is to Lord Brahma Prajapati.
+There are many features that make this forest worthy of its widespread hype: the lush tropical jungle, hundreds of friendly monkeys, ancient architecture and the overall calming ambiance in the heart of Ubud.
+But this area is more than just a habitat for monkeys and trees.
+It also houses three holy temples: the main temple is dedicated to Lord Shiva, the Holy Spring Temple with the gushing holy water is dedicated to the goddess Ganga, and a cremation temple that also serves as a place to worship is dedicated to Lord Brahma Prajapati.
 The temples are open only for religious activities, but tourists can still observe the symbolic sculptures and architecture.
-Even the trees species in the forest are significant in Balinese spiritual customs, many of which regarded sacred and often used during religious rituals.
+Even the trees species in the forest are significant in Balinese spiritual customs; many are regarded as sacred and often used during religious rituals.